 Art has an important role to play in helping the public make sense of complex data in new and exciting ways.
 Able to see the patterns in the data, artists and scientists alike, translate information into visual and aesthetic forms that increase awareness and make complicated issues easier to understand.
 Science Seen is the Data Science Research Bazaar Art Exhibit, and it will feature visual art created with data science techniques, by data scientists, and with scientific themes.
-Science Seen will be displayed in the Hub Central Lobby at the Discovery Building from January 21 through the month of February.
+Science Seen will be displayed in the Hub Central Lobby at the Discovery Building from January 21 until mid-March.

 The Discovery Building is a part of the campus tour route that reaches over 80,000 people annually.
 In addition, the Discovery Building is a popular event space, and is used throughout the day by UW students, faculty, and staff, as well as community members.
 The Research Bazaar anticipates up to 200 conference attendees during the 2-day event and available in the Hub Central Lobby to both the campus community and the public for the month-long display period.
 This exhibit will be featured alongside a new permanent piece within the Hub Central Lobby by nationally recognized artist Melanie Stimmell, depicting diversity within science.
 Art displayed in this area will reach several facets of the community and broaden artists’ visibility within campus and city communities.

 Cid Freitag is an Educational Technology Program Manager by profession, and otherwise an artist, amateur scholar, and landform enthusiast.
 Her art draws from the imaginal and the scientific and takes form through the medium of photomontage.
 A past life as a cartographer helps support the data side of rendering landscapes into art.